openvinotoolkit/openvino/docs/articles_en/openvino_workflow/model_optimization_guide/weight_compression.rst

      - INT4_SYM,group_size=128,ratio=0.8
      - 5.07
      - 2.6

+\*Perplexity metric in both cases was measured with Dynamic Quantization feature disabled in the OpenVINO runtime.

-Auto-tuning of weight compression parameters
+Auto-tuning of Weight Compression Parameters
 ############################################

 The important question that may arise is how to find a configuration of weight compression parameters that is best suited to a particular model.